March 25, 2016

 IDPN 2016 Issue 13

-Belarus: The only member nation of the European Union to maintain capital punishment is willing to discuss the abolishment of capital punishment, but without any obligations.
+Belarus: The only nation in European to maintain capital punishment is willing to discuss the abolishment of capital punishment, but without any obligations.
 President Alexander Lukashenko has advocated for the use of capital punishment many times throughout the years and polls in the nation indicate that the people do not want capital punishment abolished.

 Cameroon: A military court has sentenced to death 89 Boko Haram insurgents for their roles in terror attacks in the northern part of the country.
 The 89 insurgents were among nearly 1,000 convicted by the military court.
 To combat increasing terrorism in the nation, an anti-terrorism law, allowing the death penalty, was approved in 2014.
 There is a fear that such harsh sentences will spark violent retaliation.